kotest/kotest-cookbook/README.md

 }
 withClue("elements are correctly chunked") {
     calls.forAll { container ->
-        // real life requirements could be way more complex
+        // real life requirements could be more complex
         // we need to keep them simple in this example container.elements.size shouldBeIn 1..2
     }